idio-lang/idio-by-example/idio-source/regexps.rst

 :lname:`Idio` uses the POSIX :manpage:`regex(7)` regular expression primitives ``regcomp`` and ``regexec``.

-You can use them directly or commonly in variations on the ``cond`` expression.
+You can use them directly or commonly in variations on the ``case`` expression.

 ``regcomp`` defaults to ``REG_EXTENDED`` so there is an additional